aboutcode-org/vulnerablecode/README.rst

-VulnerableCode is a free and open database of open source software package vulnerabilities **because open source software vulnerabilities data and tools should be free and open source themselves**:
+VulnerableCode is a free and open database of open source software package vulnerabilities **because open source software vulnerability data and tools should be free and open source themselves**:

-we are trying to change this and evolve the status quo in a few other areas!
+We are trying to change this and evolve the status quo in a few other areas!

 - Vulnerability databases have been **traditionally proprietary** even though they are mostly about free and open source software.